gumaerc-testorg/24.236-fall-2014/content/pages/readings.md

 {{< tdopen >}}

 Ezorsky, Gertrude.
 "Overt and Institutional Racism."
 Chapter 1 in _Racism & Justice: The Case for Affirmative Action_.
 Cornell University Press, 1991.
-ISBN: 9780801499227. \[Preview with [Google Books](http://books.google.com/books?id=5XFBBCvU6GoC&pg=PA9#v=onepage)\]
+ISBN: 9780801499227. \[Preview with {{% resource_link "d1a2cb07-df37-4a79-ace9-daf788516658" "Google Books" %}}\]

 Young, Iris Marion.
 "Five Faces of Oppression."
 Chapter 2 in _Justice and the Politics of Difference_.
 Princeton University Press, 2011.
-ISBN: 9780691152622. \[Preview with [Google Books](http://books.google.com/books?id=AU5dpgNLjA0C&pg=PA39#v=onepage)\]
+ISBN: 9780691152622. \[Preview with {{% resource_link "63be6fa6-5fff-48e9-babb-5896a31cde9a" "Google Books" %}}\]

 {{< tdclose >}}